fperf/fperf/testcases/redis/README.md

 # Build redis performance tool using fperf

 `fperf` is a powerful and flexible framework allows you to build your own benchmark and load testing tool easily.
-All the knowledge you should to know is how to send a request and fperf will handles the concurrency and statistics.
+All the knowledge you should know is how to send a request and fperf will handle the concurrency and statistics.

 The is an example about how to build a redis benchmark tool with fperf in